tday93/ss14-docs/src/en/proposals/tday93-cooking.md

 novelty.
 To that end this proposal recommends the following system of dynamically calculated status effects.

 1. Each ingredient used to cook a food or mix a drink would have one or more Effect/Priority pairs.
-    * The effect determines the effect granted by the completed food/drink on consumption
+    * The effect determines the effect granted by the completed food/drink on consumption if it is chosen.
+    * The priority determines the priority by which that effect is selected on comsuption from all possible effects.
+2. Each ingredient or food item has a single complexity/intensity value, which would determin:
+   * The number of effects granted by the food on consumption
+   * The strength of those effects when granted.

+* Cooking operations can increase the complexity/intensity
+* Some sort of math to determine complexity => number of effects granted
+* Ingredient selection as means of determining end effects.

+* Variation on system for drink mixing:
+   * Static set of effects for base alcohol type(s)
+   * Complexity influenced by mixers + garnishing.

 ## Required Machines, Containers, and Implements